dlueth/qoopido.js/README.md

 # Qoopido.js
 This is an alpha preview of the upcoming release of Qoopido.js 4.0.0.
 It is mainly provided for testing and feedback reasons and things will most likely be subject to change.

-Qoopido.js is a highly modular and flexible JavaScript library providing inheritance/extension mechanisms to encourage writing re-usable code.
+Qoopido.js is a highly modular and flexible JavaScript library providing inheritance/extension mechanisms to strongly encourage the creation of re-usable code in a very modular fashion.
 Because of its modular nature it comes with its own Promise based loader as well.

 There will always be some demo code in the ```demo``` directory of this repository which you can directly view via [rawgit](https://rawgit.com/dlueth/qoopido.js/release/4.0.0/demo/debug.html).
+Keep in mind thought that the demo code is only for alpha testing purposes.
+You will most likely have to open your browser's developer console to see some output plus you might have to flush your localStorage frequently.

 ## Compatibility
-Qoopido.js does not officially isupport older legacy Internet Explorers (< IE9) but might still work with a lot of polyfills.
+Qoopido.js does not officially support older legacy Internet Explorers (< IE9) but might still work with some polyfills.

-In this early alpha the loader (called ```demand``` and its counterpart ```provide```) require your browser to provide native ```Promise``` support or a polyfill.
+In this early alpha the loader (called ```demand``` and its counterpart ```provide```) require your browser to include native ```Promise``` support or a polyfill.
+I do currently think about replacing the need for native promises or a polyfill with something similar that does the job equally well.

 ## External dependencies